-Man indicted on murder charges in deaths of Arizona girls
+Man charged with killing 2 Arizona girls who went missing

 TUCSON, Ariz.
-(AP) — Arizona officials say a man has been indicted in the kidnapping and killing of 2 girls who went missing in 2012 and 2014.
+(AP) — A man who is in jail has been charged in the kidnapping and killing of two Arizona girls who went missing in 2012 and 2014, authorities announced Saturday.

-Tucson Police Chief Chris Magnus said Saturday that 36-year-old Christopher Matthew Clements was indicted a day earlier by a grand jury on murder and kidnapping charges in the deaths of 6-year-old Isabel Celis and 13-year-old Maribel Gonzalez.
+Christopher Matthew Clements, 36, was indicted on Friday by a grand jury on murder and kidnapping charges in the deaths of 6-year-old Isabel Celis and 13-year-old Maribel Gonzalez, said Tucson Police Chief Chris Magnus.

-Isabel Celis went missing from her Tucson home in April 2012 and her body was discovered in rural southern Arizona in March 2017.
+Celis went missing from her Tucson home in April 2012 and her body was discovered in what was described as a rural southern area in March 2017.

-Maribel Gonzalez body was discovered in June 2014 in the Avra Valley community near Tucson.
+Gonzalez’ body was discovered in June 2014 in the Avra Valley community near Tucson, not far from where Celis’ remains were found.

 Most Read Nation & World Stories